Get your unique knowledge out of your brain and into a book.

 - Free Conference Call

-Of course, there are several phone systems that have the ability to record your phone calls.
-I prefer to use systems built on Twilio www.twilio.com.
-The one that I recommend is Fix Your Funnel www.fixyourfunnel.com.
+Of course, several phone systems have the ability to record your phone calls.
+I prefer to use systems built on Twilio www.twilio.com — which also offers SMS messaging, Facebook Messenger and other multichannel communication services.

 Dictation: Dictation will not work for this type of creative exercise.
 Unfortunately, dictation software and apps won’t allow you to speak freely and capture everything that you say with 99.9% accuracy.
 Sure, dictation is great and has its purpose.
 But to make it work you have to change how you speak to cater to the dictation software.
 You’ll find yourself starting and stopping often; that alone will kick you out of any creative flow that you’re trying to achieve.
 When you record the audio, you can speak freely, fast or slow, start and stop whenever you want to, and capture everything you say.